WeMakecc/gitbook-template/en/test-page.md

 - markdown syntax is not supported within columns

-> It's possible to achieve the same layout without using the `layout-tags` with a little bit of HTML
+> It's possible to achieve the same layout without using the `layout-tags` with a little bit of HTML:
 ```
 <div style="float: left; width: 48%; margin-right: 2%;">
 This is the content for the first column